thiloschild/FSDC/README.md

 ## Usage

-Open a termianl and use the command compare_dir
+Open a terminal and use the command compare_dir

 ```bash
 compare_dir